nilskruse/arch-dotfiles/README.md

 Polybar based on https://github.com/Kurolox/dotfiles
 Background: https://dribbble.com/shots/1323389-Meteor

-Easiest way to install required packages would be with a AUR wrapper of your choice ( I recommend yay)
+Easiest way to install required packages would be with a pacman wrapper/AUR helper of your choice ( I recommend yay)

 yay -S